Sioux Falls Canaries (1902–1953): 1902 & 1903: Iowa–South Dakota League

 The 1902 Iowa–South Dakota League played a split season schedule, and Sioux Falls won the first half pennant, with Flandreau winning the second half pennant.
 However, Flandreau folded before a scheduled playoff between the two teams and did not play, leaving Sioux Falls as the champion.

-Pitcher Harry Swain of Sioux Falls won 23 games to lead the league, while his teammate Joe Corbett finished with a 15-2 record.
+Pitcher Harry Swain of Sioux Falls won 23 games in 1902 to lead the South Dakota League, while his teammate Joe Corbett finished with a 15-2 record.
 Moose Baxter hit 21 home runs, a high total for the era and also scored 63 runs to lead the league in both categories.
 Baxter later played briefly with the 1907 St. Louis Cardinals, appearing in 6 games.

 Catcher Fred Carisch played for Sioux Falls in 1902, appearing in 78 games at age 20.
 Following his season with the Canaries, Carisch made his major league debut in 1903.
 Carisch played in the major leagues with the Pittsburgh Pirates (1903–1906), Cleveland Naps (1912–1914) and Detroit Tigers (1923), hitting .227 in 226 career games.
 Before his final major league appearances as a coach-player with Detroit in 1923, Carisch returned to Sioux Falls serving as the team's player/manager from 1920 to 1922.

 An organizational meeting was held in May 1903 for the second season of the Class D level Iowa–South Dakota League.
 The Flandreau and Rock Rapids franchises did not send a representative to the meeting, and the franchises were folded.
-Sioux Falls was represented t the meeting by owner Charles Craig, LeMars by Bobby Black, Sioux City by Dr. George B. Wood, Charles Hughson and Frank Lohr.
+Sioux Falls was represented at the meeting by owner Charles Craig, LeMars by Bobby Black, Sioux City by Dr. George B. Wood, Charles Hughson and Frank Lohr.
 The Council Bluffs Bluffers franchise was selected to join the league, represented at the meeting by Buck Keith and Frank Wilson.
 J. U. Sammis, a Le Mars, Iowa attorney, was named as the 1903 president of the Iowa–South Dakota League.

 The Flandreau and Rock Rapids teams did not return as the Iowa–South Dakota League reduced to four teams in playing its 1903 season.
 Bobby Warner returned as the Canaries' manager.
 Sioux Falls ended the 1903 season in last place.
 The Canaries ended the season with a 40-42 record, finishing 8.0 games behind the Le Mars Blackbirds, who captured the 1903 Iowa–South Dakota championship with Hall of Famer Branch Rickey on their roster.
 No league playoff was held.
-Frank Lohr scored 62 runs to lead the league.
-Player/manager Bobby Warner played in 56 games for the Canaried and batted .256 on the season.
+Frank Lohr of Sioux Falls scored 62 runs to lead the league.
+Player/manager Bobby Warner played in 56 games for the Canaries and batted .256 on the season.